Biblio-Connect/BiblioConnect/README.md

 # Biblio Connect

-BiblioConnect is a revolutionary book suggesting app that takes a unique approach to connecting book lovers with their next great read.
+BiblioConnect is a revolutionary book-suggesting app that takes a unique approach to connecting book lovers with their next great read.
 Say goodbye to endless scrolling through book lists and hello to personalized book recommendations tailored to your tastes.

 ## How It Works